asgardeo/asgardeo-auth-react-sdk/samples/using-oidc-js-sdk/java-webapp/README.md

-# Asgardio Java Sample Web App
+# Asgardeo Java Sample Web App
 ## Getting Started
 Before getting started with running this app, make sure you have followed the instructions in the [Try Out the Sample Apps](../../README.md#try-out-the-sample-apps) section.